Accounting & Tax terms explained

 Expense

-An expense is the outflow of money that results due to the cost incurred to meet daily business requirements to generate revenues or run the business.
+An expense is the outflow of money that results from the cost incurred to meet daily business requirements to generate revenues or run the business.

 Financial Forecast